Introduction

 Get Started

-Launch your first browser in minutes.
+Launch your first self-hosted browser in minutes.

 Core Features

-Infinite Concurrency
+Horizontal Concurrency

 Browsers